timmcginley/41936/Roles/index.md

 ## ABD 2025 Consultant (student) roles
 All subjects:
-* Counting hours and invoicing for payment
+* Counting hours spent and consultancy costs and invoicing for payment.
-* Guiding the buildign design team towards a better, more sustainable buildings
+* Guiding each other towards a better, more sustainable buildings
+* Monitoring Project KPIs and BEATS
+* Producing timely, professional and accurate information based on the team's ICT Contract.

 ### [Architecture (inc. Fire safety)](Architecture)
 * Space allocation